 Working with Indspire, Cenovus provides scholarships for Indigenous students in western Canada.

-We’re using a mobile app to help track our water use...
+We’re using a mobile app to help track water use at our oil sands operations.

 We're recycling camp wastewater at our oil sands operations in northern Alberta...